 Welcome!

-We are an annual, creative nonfiction anthology publishing personal stories, essays, and memoirs from Rio Grande Valley natives.Volume 1 submission window opens August 15, 2024, and closes November 15th, 2024.Submit your final draft to [email protected]We look forward to reading your work!
+We are an annual, creative nonfiction anthology publishing personal stories, essay, memoirs, and now poetry(!) from Rio Grande Valley natives.Volume 2 submission window opens August 15, 2025, and closes November 15th, 2025.Submit your final draft to [email protected]We look forward to reading your work!

 Voices of THe Rgv